jwstegemann/fritz2-docs/Format.md

 }
 ```
 The resulting `FormatStore` is basically the same as the `SubStore` except that you
-can't call the `sub(lens: Lens<T, X>)` method on it, because you already reached the
+can't call the `sub(lens: Lens<T, X>)` method on it because you already reached the
 end of your data structure tree.
-As you can see in the example above your internal type
+As you can see in the example above, your internal type
-gets converted to a `String` when binding it to the input `value` attribute.
-For this it
+is converted to a `String` when binding it to the input `value` attribute, using
-uses the `format(value: Date)` method from the `Format.date` object.
-For the other direction
+ the `format(value: Date)` method from the `Format.date` object.
-when converting the `String` to a new `Date` object it uses the `parse(value: String)` method.
+ When converting the `String` to a new `Date` object, the `parse(value: String)` method is used.

-Of course, you can reuse your custom `Fromat` for every `SubStore` of the same type, e.g. `com.soywiz.klock.Date`.
+You can of course reuse your custom `Format` for every `SubStore` of the same type (in this case `com.soywiz.klock.Date`).